-It is a unique medical discipline at the intersection of clinic, biology and image.
+It is a unique medical discipline in the clinic, biology, and image.

 It is an essential step for diagnosis, especially in cancer cases.

-It uses a lot of complementary techniques, such as molecular biology methods, chromogenic in situ hybridization or fluorescence in situ hybridization.
+It uses many complementary techniques, such as molecular biology methods, chromogenic in situ hybridization, or fluorescence hybridization.

-Pathological anatomy or anatomopathology studies the structural alterations ( anatomical lesions ) of the body and its organs and tissues and how this relates to function and contributes to the development of the disease.
+Pathological anatomy or anatomy pathology studies the structural alterations ( anatomical lesions ) of the body and its organs and tissues and how this relates to function and contributes to the development of the disease.

 They cover the study of the normal and abnormal morphology of the body at macroscopic and microscopic levels.

-The emphasis in anatomy is on understanding how the structure is related to the function in the organism and in pathology it is about developing an understanding of the causes, the mechanisms of development and the consequences of the disease.
+The emphasis in anatomy is on understanding how the structure is related to the organism’s function.
+In pathology, it is about understanding the causes, the mechanisms of development, and the disease’s consequences.

-Each organ of a body consists of four basic types of tissues: epithelial, connective, muscular and nervous tissue.
+Each body organ comprises four primary tissues: epithelial, connective, muscular, and nervous tissue.

 However, the cells in these tissues can be formed differently when they are found in different organs.